Azure/azure-powershell/src/Network/Network/help/New-AzIpConfigurationBgpPeeringAddressObject.md

 $gw1ipconfBgp1 = New-AzIpConfigurationBgpPeeringAddresses -IpConfigurationId $ipconfigurationId1 -CustomAddress $addresslist1
 ```

-The above will create a IpConfigurationBgpPeeringAddressObject.
-This new object will be to gw1ipconfBgp1.
+The above will create a IpConfigurationBgpPeeringAddressObject.This new object will be to gw1ipconfBgp1.

 ## PARAMETERS